VincePuc99/ArloCloud-RPi/README.md

 - Dependencies
   - The scripts require the following packages: `git` - `findutils` - `rsync` <br />
-  If they are not already installed the program will exit resulting in an error in `arlo_usb_installer.log`.
+  If they are not already installed the program will exit resulting in an error in `arlo_usb_installer.log`

 ## Installation